pranathi000/pranathi000/README.md

 ### Hi there 👋
-HWy! i'm very excited to in torduce myself to you people.
+Hey!😄😄😄 i'm very excited to in torduce myself to you people.
 For that random person surfing over my GITHUB ----> I'm pranathi from INDIA.
 I've just started exploring the world with my little eyes and as a student, i am eager to contribute something which helps.... nuw😄 to github beginner at contribution and coding journey.